Jiménez and Herrera, among the candidates for Best Player in the World for the IFFHS

 The Mexicans Raul Jimenez and Hector Herrera appear among the candidates for Best player of the world Male named by the IFFHS of FIFA, along with great players such as the Polish Robert Lewandowski, the favorites to snatch the award, the Portuguese Cristiano Ronaldo and the Argentine Lionel Messi, among others.

-Raul Jimenez of Wolverhampton of the Premier League of England and Hector Herrera of Atlético de Madrid of the Spanish League, are considered two of the most outstanding players to aspire to take the privilege as the Best player of the world Male.
+Raul Jimenez of Wolverhampton of the Premier League of England and Hector Herrera of Atlético de Madrid of La Liga in Spain, are considered two of the most outstanding players to aspire to take the privilege as the Best player of the world Male.

 A little more than a month after being reunited with the goal, after returning from his injury, Raul Jimenez He has once again become a lethal striker for the Wolves and his performance with this team in 2021 keeps him on a roll.